FLEA: Provably Robust Fair Multisource Learning from Unreliable Training Data: Preliminaries and related work

-If the training data is not representative of the true data distribution, \eg it is noisy, biased, or has been manipulated, then fairness-enforcing mechanisms fall short of their goal.
-This effect has been observed multiple times in the literature~\citep{kallus2019assessing,pmlr-v97-mahloujifar19a,mehrabi2020exacerbating,qiao2018outliers}.
-Specific solutions have been proposed, \eg, when only the protected attribute itself is corrupted or noisy~\citep{celis2021fair,lamy2019noise,mehrotra2021setselection,wang2020_rubustfairnessnoise}.
-However, as shown in~\citep{konstantinov2021theotherone}, full protection against malicious manipulations of the training data is provably impossible when only one dataset is available.
+If the training data is not representative of the actual data distribution, \eg it is noisy, biased, or has been manipulated, then fairness-enforcing mechanisms fall short~\citep{kallus2019assessing,mehrabi2020exacerbating}.
+Partial solutions have been proposed, \eg, when only the protected attribute or only the label is noisy~\citep{lamy2019noise, wang2020robustfairnessnoise, celis2021adversarial, celis2021fair, mehrotra2021setselection, roh2021sample}.
+However, as shown in~\citet{konstantinov2022theotherone}, full protection against malicious manipulations of the training data is provably impossible when learning from a single dataset.